-From task oriented to strategic: Bordeaux Métropole leverages Centreon EMS to unite IT teams around common practices, centering efforts on creating value for the entire organization.
+From task oriented to strategic: Bordeaux Métropole leverages Centreon to unite IT teams around common practices, centering efforts on creating value for the entire organization.

 - Centralizing IT monitoring in a heterogeneous and distributed perimeter